ORNL/certified/README.md

   servers to act as clients in complex workflows, and clients to act as servers to run callbacks.

 * key management - we prescribe a file layout for these.
   Key file-names serve as a short-hand for referencing a given client/server.

-  - `identity` -- PEM-encoded private and public keys (similar to `.ssh/id_ed25519` and `id_ed25519.pub`)

-    * multiple public keys within this directory refer to the same identity, but are named after the CA that signed them.

-  - `trusted_clients` -- PEM-encoded trusted client public keys

-    * these are allowed to access any API you start with (certified start) (similar to `.ssh/authorized_keys`)

-    * a "name.scope" file next to a "name.pem" file gives a space-separated list of allowed scopes for that client

-  - `trusted_servers` -- PEM-encoded trusted server public keys

-    * these name servers you want to access
-      (similar to `.ssh/known_hosts`)

-  - `trusted_client_roots` -- PEM-encoded trusted verifiers of clients
-      (similar to `/usr/share/ca-certificates/mozilla` from the ca-certificates
-       package)

-    * these provide a way to indirectly grant access to clients, by validating they have a signature from this certificate authority

-    * the certificatePolicies for these verifiers list the allowed scopes for clients authenticated by that verifier
+See [docs/keys](docs/keys.md).

 ---